luisincrespo/react-custom-list/README.md

 # react-list
-React Component for a dynamic list of items.
+React Component for a dynamic list of custom items.

 ## Installation